sisoje/testable-view-swiftui/README.md

 And who will test the body function?
 MVVM practitioners simply do not care!
 They ignore the fact that SwiftUI.View is not a view.
 They simply ignore the body function, with the excuse that views should not be tested.

-# Testing SwiftUI.View using third party
+# Testing SwiftUI.View body using third party

 Since SwiftUI.View is a value with a body function.
 We SHOULD test the body function.
 We need to test if the body correctly maps the state to the resulting SwiftUI.View.
 To do that we may use ViewInspector.